 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-When your child asks you tough questions about cancer, it’s OK if you don’t have all the answers.
+When your child asks you tough questions about their illness, it’s OK if you don’t have all the answers.
 Some questions may not have them.

 But the search for answers is a journey your family can make together.

-Hearing the words "your child has cancer" may lead you to question your spiritual beliefs.
+Dealing with your child’s illness may lead you to question your spiritual beliefs.
 It is a natural reaction.
 It’s OK.
-But when your child has questions about faith and spirituality, you may feel like your own uncertainty is an obstacle
+But when your child has questions about faith and spirituality, you may feel like your own uncertainty is an obstacle.

 Don’t worry.
 You know more than you think you do.